Modifying a Child Support Order in Texas

-Child support orders can only be changed by the entering of a new court order.
+Modifying child support in Texas can be complicated, as you can only change child support orders by entering a new court order.
 Informal agreements between the parties are not effective to change the amount of court-ordered child support.
-Therefore, while you and the other party may agree to a change in the amount of child support to be paid, unless the agreed-to amount is recited in a new order signed by the court, the party obligated to pay the support could be required to pay the amount originally ordered by the court if a dispute arises and could also be held in contempt of court and jailed.
+Therefore, while you and the other party may agree to a change in the amount of child support to be paid, unless the agreed-to amount is recited in a new order signed by the court, the party obligated to pay the support could be required to pay the original amount ordered by the court if a dispute arises and could also be held in contempt of court and jailed.

-- A child support order is more than three years old and the amount of the monthly child support calculated using the statutory child support guidelines in the Texas Family Code would change by more than 20 percent, or at least $100; or
+- A child support order is more than three years old and the amount of the monthly child support calculated using the statutory child support guidelines in the Texas Family Code would change by more than 20 percent or at least $100.

-- The party requesting the modification proves that there has been a material and substantial change in the circumstances of one or more of the parties to the support order, or the child, since the date the last child support order was entered with the court or the date of the signing of a mediated or collaborative law settlement agreement on which the order is based.
+- The party requesting the modification proves that there has been a material and substantial change in the circumstances of one or more of the parties to the support order since the date the last child support order was entered with the court or a mediated or collaborative agreement on the matter was signed.

-What Does A Material and Substancial Change in Circumstances Mean?
+What Does a Material and Substantial Change in Circumstance Mean?

-The Texas Family Code does not outline the specific circumstances that would qualify as material and substantial changes to warrant a child support modification.
-However, the following changed circumstances are the most often asserted by a party seeking a child support modification:
+The Texas Family Code does not outline the specific circumstances that qualify as material and substantial changes to warrant a child support modification.
+However, several possible circumstances may qualify in Texas for modifying a child support agreement.
+The following changed circumstances are the most often asserted by a party seeking a child support modification:

-- The party paying support is legally responsible for the support of additional children;
+- The party paying support becoming legally responsible for the support of additional children

-- Special needs of the child such as medical, educational or psychological;
+- Special medical, educational or psychological needs of the child

-A modification in the amount of the child support to be paid is not retroactive to the date that the change in circumstance occurred.
+A modification in the amount of the child support to be paid is not retroactive to the date when the change in circumstance occurred.
 In other words, there is no automatic increase or decrease in the amount of the support to be paid simply because a change in circumstances occurred.
-As such, it is important to contact an attorney as soon as possible after a change in circumstance has occurred to determine your rights.
-The attorneys at GoransonBain Ausley are prepared to represent parents who are seeking to adjust child support orders.

 Helping Families Navigate Challenging Circumstances